salimazak/salimazak.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About Me"
+title: ""
 author_profile: true
+hide_title: true
 redirect_from:
-  - /
+  - /about/
   - /about.html
 ---